mildred/nimnews/README.md

 - [ ] Add `console` command to CLI where NNTP prompt is provided in admin mode. useful to manage subscriptions and accounts.

+- [ ] Include the SMTP server, probably as a process spawned from NimNews.

 Build
 -----